the-turing-way/the-turing-way/book/content/open_research/02/softwarelicenses.md

 As the name implies, permissive Free software licenses are the least restrictive.
 They let you distribute the software unchanged under that license, with or without source code.
 They will also let you distribute a modified version under any license you like, and let you distribute a combined work under any license.

-Examples of well-known permissive licenses are the various BSD licenses, the MIT license, and the Apache License 2.0 that we have standardized on.
+Examples of well-known permissive licenses are the various BSD licenses, the MIT license, and the Apache License 2.0.

 ## Copyleft